hashicorp/packer/website/source/docs/builders/proxmox.html.md

 ### Optional:
 -   `insecure_skip_tls_verify` (bool) - Skip validating the certificate.

+-   `pool` (string) - Name of resource pool to create virtual machine in.

 -   `vm_name` (string) - Name of the virtual machine during creation.
 If not given, a random uuid will be used.